 Short-term certificate of deposit (CD) accounts offer investors a safe opportunity to squirrel away money for a future expense.
 If you’re looking for a brief solution for storing your cash and want to earn more interest than a typical savings account will offer, a 6 month CD can make a lot of sense.
 (It’s also a good place to start if you’re building a CD ladder.)

-Using information from DepositAccounts.com, database of offerings at more than 17,100 banks and credit unions, we found the five banks and five credit unions with the top 6-month CD rates.
+Using information from DepositAccounts.com, a database of offerings at more than 17,100 banks and credit unions, we found the five banks and five credit unions with the top 6-month CD rates.
 If there was a tie, we chose the institution with the smaller minimum deposit requirement.
-The national average APY on 6-month CDs (among banks and credit unions) is 0.41%, according to the DepositAccounts.com database.
+The national average APY on 6-month CDs (among banks and credit unions) is 0.22% as of October 2021, according to the DepositAccounts.com database.
 These options outperform that average by a long shot.
-(You may also want to view our picks for the overall best CD rates.)
+(You may also want to view our picks for the overall best CD rates for more options.)

 Banks with the best 6-month CD rates

 The 6-month CD from BankDirect earns a top spot for its rate, but you will need to deposit a rather hefty minimum of $10,000 to earn it.
-On the plus side, the CD matures in just 6 months, so if you can afford to not touch your money for that long, it may be worth it.
-If you withdraw any amount from the principal before six months, you will lose 90 days’ — essentially all — interest, which is compounded daily.
+On the plus side, the CD matures in just six months, so if you can afford to not touch your money for that long, it may be worth it.
+If you withdraw any amount from the principal before six months, you will lose 90 days’ interest on the principal amount withdrawn.
+Interest is compounded daily.

 Founded in 1999, BankDirect is the internet banking division of Texas Capital Bank, headquartered in Dallas.

 3. Marcus by Goldman Sachs (7-month) — 0.45%APY, $500 minimum deposit